Ex-Dallas officer who killed neighbor found guilty of murder

 After the verdict was read, Guyger sat alone, weeping, at the defense table.

+Guyger was jailed Tuesday afternoon pending sentencing.
+It is unclear how long the punishment phase of the trial will last.
+Testimony will resume Wednesday.

 The basic facts of the unusual shooting were not in dispute throughout the trial.
-After a long shift at work and still in uniform, Guyger walked up to Jean’s apartment — which was on the fourth floor, directly above hers on the third — and found the door unlocked.
-Thinking the apartment was her own, she drew her service weapon and entered.
+Guyger said that after a long shift at work and still in uniform, she walked up to Jean’s apartment — which was on the fourth floor, directly above hers on the third — and found the door unlocked.
+She said she thought the apartment was her own when she drew her service weapon and entered.

 The shooting drew widespread attention because of the strange circumstances and because it was one in a string of shootings of unarmed black men by white police officers.